KirylKovaliov/resizer/readme.md

 This is caused by using a Client Profile version of .NET instead of the Full version.
 You can change this in Project Properties -> Application -> Target Framework.
 The ImageResizer requires the full version, as it is also designed to support ASP.NET usage and references the System.Web assembly (which is not part of the client profile version of .NET).

-#### File not found

-Potential causes:

-1. You are using the .jpg.ashx syntax, and you did not register the HttpModule properly in both places of your Web.config file.
-2. You are using the .jpg.ashx syntax, but you're not using a query string.
-You should drop the '.ashx' unless you actually want to process the file.
-3. You are using ASP.NET MVC, but do not have the [MvcRoutingShim plugin](http://www.imageresizing.net/plugins/mvcroutingshim) installed.
-4. You have Precompilation enabled, and are using an image provider.
-[This is caused by a long-standing bug in the .NET framework](http://stackoverflow.com/questions/12397/net-virtualpathproviders-and-pre-compilation).

-#### File not found for JSON requests (Faces, RedEye plugins)

-1. You have not copied Newtonsoft.Json.dll into the /bin folder, and are using .NET 4.0.

 #### Image appears original size

 Potential causes:

 1. You did not register the HttpModule properly in both places of your Web.config file.
+Verify you can access /resizer.debug.
+If not, this is the problem.
-2. You are using IIS 6 (or earlier), or IIS7 Classic Pipeline, and are not using the .jpg.ashx syntax, and you have not [mapped all requests to the ASP.NET runtime](http://www.imageresizing.net/docs/cleanurls).
+2. You are the IIS Classic Pipeline, and are not using the .jpg.ashx syntax, and you have not [mapped all requests to the ASP.NET runtime](http://www.imageresizing.net/docs/cleanurls).
-3. You are using ASP.NET MVC (and have conflicting routes), but do not have the [MvcRoutingShim plugin](http://www.imageresizing.net/plugins/mvcroutingshim) installed.
 4. You are mistyping the querystring commands.
 5. The original image is smaller than the size you are requesting, and you are not using `&scale=both` (The default behavior is to never upscale images, [but this can be changed](http://www.imageresizing.net/plugins/defaultsettings)).

-#### File not found only on images without a querystring
+#### File not found

-Possible causes

-1. You are using the .ashx syntax.
-This is normal; you should only add the .ashx suffix if you are also adding a querystring to tell ImageResizer to do something.

-2. The images are from S3 or Sql: The S3Reader and SqlReader plugins require AspNetHostingPermission to register themselves as VirtualPathProviders.
-If they lack permission, they register as IVirtualImageProviders instead - but then only the image resizer can find them, and the image resizer only accepts requests with a querystring that uses one of the defined commands.
+Potential causes:

+1. You did not register the HttpModule properly in both places of your Web.config file.
+Verify you can access /resizer.debug.
+If not, this is the problem.
+2. You (a) aren't specifying a command string, (b) have Precompilation enabled, and (c) are using an image provider.
+[This is caused by a long-standing bug in the .NET framework](http://stackoverflow.com/questions/12397/net-virtualpathproviders-and-pre-compilation).
-3. Alternatively, you may have a URL rewriting event that is affecting the path names.
+3. You have a URL rewriting event that is affecting path names.

 #### This type of page is not served.
 (HTTP 403 error)